JoKerDii/DS-FAS/docs/notes/questions.md

   Standardization is useful when we assume the data come from a <u>Gaussian distribution</u> (approximately).

-  standardization makes it realistic to interpret the  intercept term as the expected value of $Y_i$ when the predictor values are set to their means.
+  Standardization makes it realistic to interpret the intercept term as the expected value of $Y_i$ when the predictor values are set to their means.

 * **What is Bootstrapping?**

   Bootstrapping is a procedure for resampling a dataset <u>with replacement</u> to produce an <u>empirical distribution</u> of the value of interest.

-  The key points of Bootstrapping:

-  1. We need to preserve key statistics about the original distribution to come up with a good empirical distribution.
-  2. We must sample with replacement.
+  Bootstrap is useful because it's easy to apply and require no assumption regarding the distribution of the data.

+  The bootstrap method can be used to estimate a quantity of a population.
+This is done by repeatedly taking small samples with replacement, calculating the statistic, and taking the average of the calculated statistics.

 * **What is confidence interval and how to interpret it?**